 Claiming compensation for a bodily injury

-One of the hardest aspects of any compensation claim is to place a value on the amount of money you shall receive.
+One of the most difficult aspects of any compensation claim is to place a value on the amount of money you shall receive.
 Of course different solicitors will give you different estimations, simply because they go off the amounts they have won for their clients.
-This is the same for Tylers Solicitors, we can only give you estimates of what you will receive for a bodily injury claim.
-The amount of compensation you will receive also depends on the seriousness of the injury.
+This is the same for Tylers Solicitors; we can only give you an estimate of what you will receive for a bodily injury claim.
+The amount of compensation you will actually receive also depends on the seriousness of the injury.
 For instance, a broken bone is more likely to fetch more compensation than say a deep cut or heavy bruising.

-Tylers Solicitors get all different types of bodily injury claims and based on the information we have gathered over the years we can give you a good estimate of the amount of compensation you will receive for your injury.
+Tylers Solicitors receive all different types of bodily injury claims and, based on the information we have gathered over the years, we can give you an estimate of the amount of compensation you will receive for your injury.
 Just call us on (freephone) 0800 699 0079 for a no-obligation chat about your claim.

-Bodily injury can range from minor injuries to severe injury and no two cases are ever the same, this is why it is tougher to place a valuation on the amount of compensation an injured person will receive.
-Not only are you looking at which part of the body was injured, you are also taking into consideration how you received that injury and whether you was at fault or not.
-All of this you have to keep in mind when you are planning on making a compensation claim.
+Bodily injury can range from minor injuries to severe injury and no two cases are ever the same, which is why it is tougher to place a valuation on the amount of compensation an injured person can receive.
+Not only do we have to assess which part of the body was injured, we also have to take into consideration how you received that injury and whether you were at fault or not.
+All of this has to be considered if you are planning on making a compensation claim for bodily injury.

 The first thing to do after your accident would be to contact your doctor and get a diagnosis of your injuries, calculate if you are eligible to work and how much you are going to lose because you are unable to.
 Secondly, if you received your injury because of an unguarded hole in the pavement, or a raised flag, then you should take pictures of the scene where you received your injury.
 Once you have that information then contact Tylers Solicitors on 0800 699 0079 and we will then proceed to talk you through your next steps.